jconorgrogan/Informational-Constructivism/README.md

 **Conclusion for Part 8:** This isn't axiomatic bootstrapping.
 It's **self-consistency**.
 The validity of using standard logic *within this specific context* (the SUR-driven branch) finds its justification rooted *inside* the derived necessary dynamics of that context.
 The analytical tool is effective here because the system itself is forced to operate in a way that the tool perfectly describes.

 ### Final Synthesis: From Distinction to Self-Consistent Logic

-This analysis proceeded from the absolute minimum: the concept of distinction.
+**TLDR: Starting only from the concept of 'Distinction', this framework derives a potential reality whose logical structure and operational rules emerge necessarily from internal self-consistency, thus presenting a maximally parsimonious, internally validated model seemingly free of external axioms.**

 **Foundations:** Considering only distinction yielded three possibilities (S₀, Ω, C).
 - **S₀ (No Difference)** is inert.